javeds99/Influenza_Season_Plan/README.md

    <ins>**Summary/Plan:**<ins/>

- Influenza occurs seasonally, starting in   and ending in
+ Influenza occurs seasonally, starting in October and ending in March.